 Once you start digging deeper, you will find that ham radio is full of technical talk, overcomplicated jargon, and terms that no one understands.
 All this is stuff that’s not important if you want to begin as an ideal ham radio operator.

 The ham radios have a history of over a hundred years now.
 It’s used worldwide for a large variety of purposes.
 Six million registered operators worldwide, and about 750,000 in the US who carry a license: this is a staggering number.

-In this piece, we are going to dissect ham radios for the beginner in detail.
+In this piece, we are going to dissect ham radio for the beginner in detail.
 You can also use this information to learn how a telecommunications expert can build an amateur radio station.

 The basic principles of the amateur radio service

 Ham radio works on the radio frequency.
 Many different services utilize the radio frequency (more precisely, the utilize different and specific bands within the spectrum to avoid any clash resulting in distortion, interference, or noise).
 Most of those services, like air traffic control and cellphones, are formal and commercial.
 Many are used on such a small scale that it’s hardly worth experimenting with, like garage door openers.
 Some also use the citizens’ band, or CB, for informal small-scale communication between citizens in a short radius.

 Ham radio is different.
 Its purpose is non-commercial but it’s technical enough that many users utilize amateur radio service for experimentation with telecommunications.

 The band that ham radio functions are 1.8 – 1300 MHz.
 There are certain gaps in between.
 Regardless of those gaps, this is by far the widest band in use.